What Is a General Ledger Report?

 What Is the Purpose of a General Ledger?

-If the information was accurate and all the entries were correct, the books would balance.
-The general ledger reports are used by businesses that use the double-entry accounting system, which means that the transaction affects two general ledger accounts and each entry has a debit and a credit transaction.
+The books would balance if the information was accurate and all the entries were correct.
+The general ledger reports are used by businesses that use the double-entry accounting system, which means that the transaction affects two general ledger accounts.
+Each entry has a debit and a credit transaction.

 What Are the Types of Ledger?